This post may contain affiliate links. Please read our disclosure policy.

 How to make protein balls without protein powder

-This is a no-bake recipe, but if I often toast the oats, coconut, and seeds in a 300°F oven for about 15 minutes at the start.
+This is a no-bake recipe, but if I often toast the oats, coconut, and seeds in a 300ยฐF oven for about 15 minutes at the start.
 It really helps to intensify and deepen the flavors.
 You could also try toasting them on the stovetop in a cast-iron skillet just until they smell fragrant.

-The mixture will be quite thick.
-Just keep mixing and pressing down the mixture with the back of a spoon to moisten the bulky ingredients with the peanut butter and honey.
+Press down the mixture with the back of a spoon to moisten the bulky ingredients with the peanut butter and honey.
 The raw batter should be thick enough to hold its shape when pressed together, but not so stiff that the mixture falls apart soon after.

 Eyeing up the protein bites dough and pinching off pieces is a perfectly legitimate way to divvy up the batter.
 But if you want more consistent sizing across your energy balls, use an ice cream or cookie scoop.

-Refrigerate the dough before rolling
+Refrigerate before rolling

 I find that it's much easier to roll an energy ball when the dough is cold.
 If you find that your mix is too soft to handle, just stick the mixing bowl or portioned batter into the fridge for about 30 minutes.
 When it comes out, it will be firm enough for easy handling.